 As car-less students, the only caveat was that our planned trip involved setting a 06:00 alarm, since travelling to Wells-next-the-Sea from Norwich by public transport takes around two hours; a train to Sheringham, followed by a motion sickness-inducing bus ride along the coast to Wells-next-the-Sea.
 Our online research indicated buses ran just once an hour, but luckily for us they’d just switched over to their summer timetable so buses were actually every thirty minutes.

-Arriving in Wells-Next-The-Sea, the skies were ominously grey with just a few slivers of blue sky peeking through the clouds – luckily for us the weather soon changed for the better.
-Disembarking from the bus we wandered down Staithe Street, which was lined with independent coffee shops and giftware boutiques, before making our way towards the beach, which is a pleasant twenty minute walk (depending on speediness) along the edge of the harbour.
+Arriving in Wells-next-the-Sea, the skies were ominously grey with just a few slivers of blue sky peeking through the clouds.
+Luckily for us, the weather soon changed for the better.
+Disembarking from the bus we wandered down Staithe Street, which was lined with independent cafés and gift shops, before making our way towards the beach, which is a pleasant twenty minute walk (depending on speediness) along the edge of the harbour.
 Lobster catchers were piled up along The Quay; further along the aptly-named Beach Road small rowing boats rested on the sand.

 At first, we had the beach almost to ourselves, but as the sun came out (and the temperature rose) every man and his dog (quite literally) joined us, and the sweeping beach came alive with picnickers, kite flyers and sandcastle builders.

 The time flew by, and before we knew it we’d spent three hours just wandering along the beach!
 As we were beginning to feel peckish, we headed back into town – and upon reaching the small harbour it was clear that the sun had brought people out, as the harbour was buzzing with people consuming seaside treats (namely: ice creams and fish ‘n’ chips).